-With 60 years of experience in constructing tunnels and roads, Tonilio Busnello leads the way through Brazil’s diverse terrain and has applied its know-how to the mining sector.
+With 60 years of experience in constructing tunnels and roads, Toniolo Busnello leads the way through Brazil’s diverse terrain and has applied its know-how to the mining sector.

 Specializing in heavy construction and excavation, the company is instrumental in building the country’s infrastructure including some of the most important access, energy and sanitation routes.

 This year, Toniolo Busnello announces the successful completion of 125 miles of underground tunnels.
 “It is an important mark in our history – I don’t know any other company in Brazil that has achieved this,” says Company Director Humberto César Busnello.

 Originating from the names of three cousins, Toniolo Busnello was founded in 1945.
 The partners began by transporting stone and assisting in railroad construction in Brazil’s southern Rio Grande do Sul state.
 Work on the company’s first rail tunnel started in the same year, still using animal-dragged equipment.